 A transition involving education and the management of expectations

-Since we can’t change the law and we can’t change doctors reports, the transition will be about education and managing expectations.
+Since we can’t change the law and we can’t change doctors reports (here I suggest that physician documentation will change over time), the transition will be about education and managing expectations.

 A few things I think we’ll need to get across: